 It is also mentioned in several of the texts in the Torah, Bible, and Quran.
 That is because it is loaded with several nutrients and will benefit those who eat them.
 Just like dates, pomegranate is one of the essential ingredients in most Middle Eastern food and you can find them in many of their recipes.

-Most people will eat the fruit raw, but you can also take pomegranate in the form of juice, molasses, paste, tea, vinegar and even in capsule form.
+Most people will eat the fruit raw but you can also take pomegranate in the form of juice, molasses, paste, tea, vinegar and even in capsule form.
 Pomegranate vinegar?

 As this article is for information only, please get your doctor's advice before taking pomegranate vinegar to treat any ailments that you may have.
 Check if it will interfere with the medication that you are now taking.

-- Aids Digestive System: Pomegranate vinegar is rich in acetic acid that helps with the digestive system.
+- Aid Digestive System: Pomegranate vinegar is rich in acetic acid that helps the digestive system.
 This is done by increasing the body's capacity to take up essential nutrients from the food that we eat.
 To benefits from this, add pomegranate vinegar in salads or take pomegranate vinegar as a drink (mix 1-2 tablespoon in a glass of water) before or with meals.
 This will help improve the absorption of essential minerals found in foods.

 - Lower cholesterol and blood pressure levels: Just like eating apricot seeds, Pomegranate Vinegar can lower cholesterol and blood pressure levels.
-This indirectly helps reduce the chances of getting heart diseases and strokes.
+This indirectly helps reduce the chances of heart diseases and strokes.